DrakirL/DrakirL.github.io/p10/class/bard.md

 ### Level 6: Jack of All Trades
 You gain the following benefits:
-+ You gain 3 additional Skill Points to spend.
-You must spend 1 on your Martial Skill and 1 on your Magic Skill. <br>
++ You gain 2 additional Skill Point this level. <br>
-+ You gain Training with a musical instrument or a gaming set of your choice.
++ You gain Training with a musical instrument or a gaming set of your choice. <br>
 + Your Versatile Spell may now be replaced with a Rank 3 or lower Spell.
 (PHRASING?)
 #### <br>